 Places to Stay & Fun Things to Do

 ALWAYS OPEN - ALWAYS FREE!
 One of the most genuine WONDERS of our contemporary World.
 Built entirely by ONE MAN.
 The Unique gift shop has Bishop Castle mementos and hard to find gifts.

 Camping at Fort's offers more golf-able vacation days!
-Large, level, pull-thru RV sites have patios and tree-shaded.
+Large, level, pull-thru RV sites have tree-shaded patios.
 Boat, fish, swim at Pueblo Reservoir State Park, 10 miles.
-In Pueblo, minutes to hospital.
+In Pueblo, minutes to/from hospital.

 Minutes from Pueblo the state park is anchored by a large reservoir lake with 400 campsites, marina, a SWIM BEACH.
 Sun-lovers and water-sports enthusiasts vacation here!
 Hiking and biking nature trails.

 More Activities & Information